RianBrug/be-task-ca/README.md

 Please answer the following questions:

 1. Why can we not easily split this project into two microservices?
+Likely tight coupling and direct dependencies between different modules (user and inventory).
+The services share the same database and have intertwined business logic.

-2. Why does this project not adhere to the clean architecture even though we have seperate modules for api, repositories, usecases and the model?
+2. Why does this project not adhere to the clean architecture even though we have separate modules for api, repositories, usecases and the model?
+Having separate modules alone doesn't guarantee clean architecture.
+Here's some reasons:
+- Dependencies probably flow in wrong directions (outer layers directly depending on inner layers)
+- Business rules may be mixed with framework code
+- Lack of proper interfaces/abstractions between layers
+- Domain entities contaminated with framework/database concerns

 3. What would be your plan to refactor the project to stick to the clean architecture?
+Key steps would be:
+- Define clear interfaces for repository and use case layers
+- Dependency inversion using Container pattern and FastAPI's dependency injection
+- DTOs implemented via Pydantic models for request/response handling
+- Ensure dependencies point inward toward the domain core

 4. How can you make dependencies between modules more explicit?
+- Use dependency injection
+- Clear interfaces defined for repositories
+- Use type hints and proper import statements
+- Document module boundaries and responsibilities

 *Please do not spend more than 2-3 hours on this task.*